Twinklebear/ChameleonRT/README.md

 ## Ray Tracing Backends

-The currently implemented backends are: OSPRay, Embree and OptiX.
+The currently implemented backends are: Embree, DXR, OptiX, and Vulkan.
 When running the program, you can pick which backend you want from those you compiled with by specifying it as the first argument on the command line: